 Mr. White received his Juris Doctor from UCLA School of Law.
 While in law school and during his summers, he worked in several different employment litigation firms, both on the Plaintiffs’ side and on the side of the Defense, sharpening his skills in all aspects of the legal arena.
 Prior to attending UCLA, Mr. White obtained his undergraduate degree from the University of California, Santa Barbara, where he majored in Film and Media Studies with a minor in English.

-Mr. White is admitted to the State Bar of California.
+Mr. White is admitted to the State Bar of California, as well as the the bar of United States District Court, Central District.
 He is also a member of the California Employment Lawyers Association.

 When not advocating on behalf of his clients, Mr. White spends his time singing and playing guitar at local restaurants, hiking, reading, and binge-watching television shows on Netflix.